EliAndrewC/l7r/setting/l7r.md

 For example, let's talk about King Yan, who the Moto also worship as one of the Gods of Death.

 King Yan, also known as the King of Hell, is the one who judges the souls of the dead, determining where they will spend their time in the underworld until they are reborn.
-There are 8 greater hells and 16 lesser hells, and a King Yan sentences souls to spend time in one of these, or several in succession.
+There are 8 greater hells and 16 lesser hells, and King Yan sentences souls to spend time in one of these, or several in succession.
 This is said to be a necessary part of the process by which souls are purified and stripped of their connections to their previous life.
 Thus, while souls are indeed punished in the 24 hells of Jigoku, the process of a soul having its connections eaten by oni is not inherently a punishment, as it is what allows rebirth.

 King Yan will send some souls who are worthy (especially those already close to enlightenment) directly into Yomi, the realm of the honored dead.
 It's unclear whether Yomi is part of Jigoku or if it is a separate realm entirely - this is much debated by scholars.
 King Yan doesn't appear to have dominion over Yomi, which has no need for any ruler.
 Yomi is where honored ancestors dwell, and damned souls which have completed their time in the hells of Jigoku commune with their own ancestors in Yomi before being reincarnated.